acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

   Stops the page-mod from making any more modifications.
 Once destroyed the page-mod can no longer be used.

-  Modifications already made to open pages by content scripts will not be undone, but stylesheets added by `contentStyle` or `contentStyleFile`, will be unregistered immediately.
+  Modifications already made to open documents by content scripts will not be undone, but stylesheets added by `contentStyle` or `contentStyleFile`, will be unregistered immediately.
 </api>